• Recipes

 Instructions

-1 Box Angel Food Cake Mix, 1 Teaspoon Almond Extract, 2 Tablespoons Poppy Seed
+1 Box Angel Food Cake Mix, 1 Teaspoon Almond Extract, 2 Tablespoons Poppy Seed, Water

-• Spoon the batter into an ungreased 10” x 4” tube pan and run a knife through the batter to disperse air pockets.
+• Spoon Batter into Tube Pan.
+Spoon the batter into an ungreased 10" x 4" tube pan and run a knife through the batter to disperse air pockets.

-• Remove the cake from the oven and immediately invert it onto a ceramic cup or glass bottle.
+• Cool Cake.
+Remove the cake from the oven and immediately invert it onto a ceramic cup or glass bottle.
 The cake must hang upside down as it cools for the best texture.
+It can take up to 2 hours for the cake to cool completely.

-• When the cake has cooled, run a sharp knife around the edge of the pan and around the center hole to help release the cake from the sides of the pan.
+• Remove Cake from Pan.
+When the cake has cooled, run a sharp knife around the edge of the pan and around the center hole to help release the cake from the sides of the pan.
 Remove the cake from the sides of the pan and run a knife between the cake and the bottom of the pan to completely release the cake.

-• Set the cake on a serving dish.
+• Plate the Cake.
+Set the cake on a serving dish.
 To help keep the serving dish clean and neat while glazing the cake, place small overlapping pieces of parchment paper just under the outer edges of the cake.

-• Add the confectioners’ sugar, ½ teaspoon vanilla extract, ½ teaspoon almond extract, and 2 tablespoons water to a small bowl.
+• Make Icing & Ice Cake.
+Add the confectioners' sugar, ½ teaspoon vanilla extract, ½ teaspoon almond extract, and 2 tablespoons water to a small bowl.
 Stir well.

-• Remove the pieces of parchment paper and your cake is ready to display!
+Remove the pieces of parchment paper and your cake is ready to serve and enjoy!

 Video